-- The completion of the ultramarathon is acknowledged if the participant has duly signed up and has checked in with the SI card at all the checkpoints.
+- The completion of the ultramarathon is acknowledged if the participant has duly signed up and the Racelog app has recorded their passing through all the checkpoints.

 - Each participant enters the marathon at their own risk, no claims on any grounds can be made against the organizers.